rbitas/Stroke-Prediction/README.md

 ## **How to Run**
 DATA PREPARATION:

-(full code and notebooks exist in "MMachine_Learning_Exploration" folder)
+(full code and notebooks exist in "Machine_Learning_Exploration" folder)

 First we encoded our non-numeric variables.